77 High Street

 For those who are not married or in a civil partnership the legal remedies are different and are more limited.
 Many consider that once they have been living together for a set period they are a common law husband or wife, which gives them certain rights.
 This is not the case.
 For example it is not possible to claim maintenance for yourself from a partner if you have not been married or entered into a civil partnership.
 This applies no matter how long you have lived together.
 Neither are you able to make a claim on your partner’s pension.

 The situation is different if you have children together.
 Maintenance can be claimed for any child of the relationship by the parent with care from the absent parent.
-This can be agreed between you and confirmed in a written agreement or a claim can be made via the Child Support Agency.
-For more information on how to make a claim and how to calculate child maintenance please refer to the CSA website at www.csa.gov.uk.
+This can be agreed between you and confirmed in a written agreement or a claim can be made via the Child Maintenance Service.
+For more information on how to make a claim and how to calculate child maintenance please refer to the CMS website at https://childmaintenanceservice.direct.gov.uk/public/.

 It is essential that you seek advice from a family law expert if you need to pursue such a claim.